Middle School Direct number 351-3038

-LaGrange County Public Library's Summer Reading Program which is all about connecting sports, fitness, wellness, and nutrition with the pleasure of reading starts June 6 and ends July 30!
-The theme for children through 8th Grade is "On Your Mark, Get Set...Read!" and the theme for teens is "Get In the Game...Read!"
-You can sign up at any LaGrange County Public Library branch or the bookmobile starting June 6!
+LaGrange County Public Library's Summer Reading Program, which is all about connecting sports, fitness, wellness, and nutrition with the pleasure of reading is June 6-July 30!
+The theme for children through grade 8 is "On Your Mark, Get Set...Read!"
+The theme for teens is "Get In the Game...Read!"
+You can sign up at any LaGrange County Library branch or the bookmobile starting June 6!

 Earn prizes!
 When you sign up, you'll get a book bag, bookmark, pencil and reading log to keep track of your progress of exercising your body AND your mind!
 All participants will have the opportunity to earn a prize during week 4 and an even bigger prize during week 8!
 When reading logs are completed, they can be turned in for entry into a prize drawing!

-Final weekend: On July 29, Mike Schneider from Pint Size Polkas will visit us at the Topeka Branch Library with his "Ready, Set, Polka!" performance, where we will get up and move to the happy sounds of polka music, dance to special Pint Size Polkas versions of the "Hokey Pokey," the "Chicken Dance," and "Head, Shoulders, Knees and Toes," answer trivia questions, and play a special edition of "Name That Tune" featuring iconic sports theme songs!
+Final weekend: On July 29, Mike Schneider from Pint Size Polkas will visit us at the Topeka Branch Library with his "Ready, Set, Polka!" performance.
+We will get up and move to the happy sounds of polka music, dance to special Pint Size Polkas versions of the "Hokey Pokey," the "Chicken Dance," and "Head, Shoulders, Knees and Toes," answer trivia questions, and play a special edition of "Name That Tune" featuring iconic sports theme songs!

 On July 30, Science Central will come to the LaGrange County Public Library with its "Family Fun Fest: Body Matters" program.
 We will explore the world of the human body, find out what our bones look like, make an edible model of DNA, and test our lung capacity!